Project Freight Transportation Services

 What Equipment is Typically Used for Project Freight?

-Equipment may include flatbed, step deck, double drop, multi-axle, or other specialized trailers depending on cargo dimensions and weight.
+Equipment may include flatbed, step deck, double drop, removable gooseneck (RGN), multi-axle, or other specialized trailers depending on cargo dimensions, weight, loading method, and site requirements.

 Can Project Freight Involve Multiple Delivery Locations?